-The short answer is: You and your siblings are going to have to do a thorough search of your mother’s home in between visits to the hospital because you’re going to need the originals of those documents sooner rather than later.
+The short answer is: You and your siblings are going to have to do a thorough search of your mother’s home in between visits to the hospital, because you’re going to need the originals of those documents sooner rather than later.
 The hospital may let you make decisions for your mother as next-of-kin because before she became incapacitated she was able to provide direction.
-If there are disputes, or if your mother dies, you are going to need the originals of the Estate documents in order to probate the will.
+But if there are disputes, or if your mother dies, you are going to need the originals of the Estate documents in order to probate the will.

 Where the heck are the originals?

 Unfortunately, my friend’s problem isn’t unusual: Many people think they’ve done the responsible thing by having a lawyer properly prepare Power of Attorney and Estate documents (and it is good to do them, because dying intestate can trigger a whole lot of problems).
 But that’s not quite enough.
 If they leave the lawyer’s office with the originals of the documents, shove them in a drawer somewhere and never think about them again, they’re setting themselves up for problems later.

 If you’re over 40 and your parents are still alive, ask yourself this question: If my parents died right now, would I know where to find their wills?
 If they had an accident and I suddenly had to take over their finances, would I know where to find the Power of Attorney documents that would allow me to do that?

 Wills and estates are really a three-step process

 A good estate lawyer’s role doesn’t end when you sign the paperwork.
 Our office has a three-step process:

 STEP 1: Clients meet with me so I can explain what they need to know in order for me to receive proper instructions.
 We can discuss estate distribution, powers of attorney, determine whether financial arrangements such as trusts need to be established, etc. I receive instructions to prepare their wills and powers of attorney.